mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

 by the declaration of the variable ``cap`` of type ``ThermalCapacitance``) and no other heat transfer elements (*e.g.,* conduction, convection, radiation).
-Ignore the ``Placement`` annotation for the moment, we'll come back to that shortly.
+Ignore the ``Placement`` annotation for the moment, we'll provide a complete explanation in a later section on :ref:`comp-annos`.

 Using the graphical annotations in the model (some of which were left out of the previous listing) it can be rendered as: